How to increase profits and improve profit margins

 Get into tax planning

 An accountant can help you set things up for maximum tax efficiency.
-According to a UK government report, nearly all businesses use an agent because they lack the necessary tax expertise in-house.
+Many businesses use a tax agent or accountant because they lack the specialist tax knowledge to handle complex returns themselves.
+According to a UK government report on mid-sized businesses, nearly all mid-sized businesses rely on external tax expertise.
 The key is to plan at the start of the financial year.
 Find an accountant in Xero's advisor directory.

 Track your progress